 In addition, certain ethnic groups—African-Americans and Native Americans, for example—have lower incidence but higher mortality from breast cancer.
 “It is possible that individuals within different ethnic groups are carrying a higher burden of mortality and could face years lost if they are not able to access testing that could detect breast cancer earlier,” she continues.

 Representatives Renee Ellmers (NC-02), Debbie Wasserman Schultz (FL-23), and Marsha Blackburn (TN-07) last week introduced the “Protect Access to Lifesaving Screenings Act” (PALS Act).
 The bill, H.R.
 3339, would prevent the recommendations from being finalized.
 Current guidelines, which have been in effect since 2002, would continue to be followed until concerns from the medical community and patients have been considered by the GAO.

 Senators Barbara Mikulski (D-MD) and Kelly Ayotte (R-NH) introduced the 2 year moratorium legislation, S. 1926, Tuesday, August 4.
 Also called the PALS Act (Protecting Access to Lifesaving Screening Act).
 S.126, the House bill, would prevent the USPSTF draft breast screening guidelines from being implemented for 2 years.
 While largely identical to the House bill, the Senate bill also calls for the GAO to conduct a study and report to Congress within 2 years on ways to improve the methodologies and processes of the US Preventive Services Task Force.

 “LBBC is urging Congress to place a two-year moratorium on the guideline finalization in order for the concerns of the medical community and young and minority women impacted by these guidelines to be addressed.
-We are also asking our constituents to join this call by signing a petition asking Congress to prevent the guidelines from being finalized,” Ormerod concludes.
+We are also asking our constituents to join this call by asking Congress to prevent the guidelines from being finalized,” Ormerod concludes.